AndrewWren/Entropy-and-gravitational-collapse-2018/README.md

 If not already set up, you will need to configure MaTeX - see http://szhorvat.net/pelican/latex-typesetting-in-mathematica.html

-The notebook and data sheet were built in Mathematica 11.1.1.0
+The notebook and data sheet were built in Mathematica 11.1.1.0 for Windows - and may or may not fully work in other versions.
+It is possible to re-install 11.1.1.0